coltonbooth/CoreChainDB/corechaindb/corechaindb/README.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

 # Overview

-A high-level description of the files and subdirectories of BigchainDB.
+A high-level description of the files and subdirectories of corechaindb.

 ## Files

 ### [`lib.py`](lib.py)

-The `BigchainDB` class is defined here.
+The `corechaindb` class is defined here.
 Most node-level operations and database interactions are found in this file.
-This is the place to start if you are interested in implementing a server API, since many of these class methods concern BigchainDB interacting with the outside world.
+This is the place to start if you are interested in implementing a server API, since many of these class methods concern corechaindb interacting with the outside world.

 ### [`models.py`](./models.py)